 - (1) The Master's thesis is to be submitted as a written paper.
-It is to provide evidence that the examinee is capable of independently completing an assignment on a subject pertaining to his/her field of study within a given time frame, by elaborating on subject-related specifics as well as on interdisciplinary contexts and by making use of scientific and subject-related methods.
-When writing their Master's thesis, students should take an interdisciplinary collaboration into consideration.
-Examiners from other faculties may be chosen as thesis advisers if the topic of the thesis so allows. - (2) The topic of the Master's thesis may be determined by any examiner who is appointed as such in accordance with section 9 (1).
+It is to provide evidence that the examinee is capable of independently completing an assignment on a subject pertaining to his/her field of study within a given time frame by elaborating on subject-related specifics as well as on interdisciplinary contexts and by making use of scientific and subject-related methods.
+When writing their Master's theses, students should take an interdisciplinary collaboration into consideration.
+Examiners from other faculties may be chosen as thesis advisers if the topic of the thesis so allows. - The topic of the Master's thesis may be determined by every examiner who is appointed as such in accordance with section 9 (1).
 This examiner may also function as thesis adviser.
-Upon request of the examinee, the examination board may also name an honorary professor or a qualified adjunct lecturer as thesis adviser in accordance with section 9 (1) if it has been determined that no professor of the faculty is able to function as thesis adviser for the intended topic of the Master's thesis.
-Students may write their Master's thesis at an institution outside the university if this institution provides sufficient assistance and advice.
-Students are to be given an opportunity to make suggestions about the topic of their Master's thesis. - (3) Upon request, the chairperson of the examination board is to ensure that an examinee is provided with a topic for the Master's thesis in time. - (4) A Master's thesis may also be written as part of a joint team project if the individual student's contribution to be evaluated as examination is clearly distinguishable and can be assessed accordingly and if it complies with the requirements stated in subsection 1.
-In order to verify a student's contribution, aspects such as passages, page numbers or other objective criteria allowing for a clear distinction are to be indicated.

-(5) The Master's thesis is to be written in the English language.
+Upon request of the examinee, the examination board may also appoint an honorary professor or a qualified adjunct lecturer as thesis adviser in accordance with section 9 (1) if it has been determined that no professor of the faculty can function as thesis adviser for the intended topic of the Master's thesis.
+Upon approval by the chairperson of the examination board, students may write their Master's thesis at an institution outside the institution of higher education if this institution provides sufficient advice and assistance.
+Students are to be given the opportunity to suggest topics for their Master's thesis. - (3) Upon request, the chairperson of the examination board is to ensure that an examinee is provided with a topic for the Master's thesis in time. - (4) A Master's thesis may also be written as part of a joint team project if the individual student's contribution to be evaluated as examination is clearly distinguishable and can be assessed accordingly and if it complies with the requirements stated in subsection 1.
+In order to verify a student's contribution, aspects such as passages, page numbers or other objective criteria allowing for a clear distinction are to be indicated. - (5) The Master's thesis is to be written in English.

-Section 26 Admission to Master's thesis
+Section 26 Admission to the Master's thesis